mwaisgold/groovy-vim-files/README.markdown

 included and `~/.vim/config/mappings.vim` to see how to use the available tools.

-Based on soveran's grails plugin: http://github.com/soveran/vim-files
+Based on soveran's ruby plugin: http://github.com/soveran/vim-files